-General Remarks The subjects are situated within the Fountainbridge district of Edinburgh where surrounding properties are broadly similar in terms of age, style and type.
+General Remarks The subject is situated within the Albion district of Edinburgh where surrounding properties are broadly similar in terms with age, style and type.
 All local facilities and amenities can be found nearby.
-At the time of our inspection the general condition of the property is consistent with its age and type of construction.
-Ongoing maintenance/repair to the building should be anticipated.
-Flat roof sections will require above average maintenance and eventual re-roofing.
-You should clarify from your legal adviser the extent of common repair liability.
 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include drylining, relocation of the kitchen and creation of the shower room.
-Essential Repairs Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+Alterations noted at the time of our inspection include the relocation of the kitchen and the enlargement of the bathroom.
+At the time of our inspection the general condition of the property was consistent with its age and type of construction.
+Ongoing maintenance/repairs to the building should be anticipated.
+Flat roof sections will require above average maintenance and eventual reroofing.
+You should clarify from your legal advisor the extent of common repair liability.
+The property is located within close proximity to Easter Road Football Stadium Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Comment on Mortgageal bility In our opinion the property may vary. forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Buy To Let Cases What is the reasonable rangmenth Short Assured Tenar of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) ? ge of monthly rental income for the property assuming a letting on a 6 £ 195,000 £ Declaration Signed Security Print Code [527768 = 5220] Electronically signed by:- Surveyor's name FERGUS MAIR Professional qualifications MRICS Company name Graham + Sibbald Address 40 Torphichen Street, Edinburgh, EH3 8JB elephone 0131 225 1559 ax 0131 226 3754 eport date 21st October 2022
+Comment on Mortgagea bility

+In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which

+Valuations

+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 145,000 £ 170,000

+Buy To Let Cases

+month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

+Declaration

+Signed Surveyor's name Security Print Code [453920 = 7247] Electronically signed by:- Chris Hunter

+Professional qualifications MA (Hons) MRICS

+Company name Graham & Sibbald

+Address 40 Torphichen Street, Edinburgh, EH3 8JB

+Telephone elephone 0131 225 1559

+Fax ax 0131 226 3754

+Report date 16th February 2023